Thermal assisted transport of biexcitons in monolayer WSe2

 Following previous theoretical and experimental studies performed on trions \cite{esser_photoluminescence_2000,zipfel_electron_2022}, we assume here an exchange of energy between biexcitons and excitons \cite{bauer_optical_2013}.
-The excitonic energy levels involved in the radiative recombination of classical biexciton relaxations are represented in Fig. \ref{fig:1} (d). $E_{XB}$ and $E_{XD}$ are the energy of the bright and dark exciton respectively.
+A simple derivation of the model is presented in the SM.
+The excitonic energy levels involved in the radiative recombination of classical biexciton relaxations are represented in Fig. \ref{fig:1} (d). $E_{0}$ and $E_{XD}$ are the energy of the bright and dark exciton respectively.
 In this classical biexciton recombination process (i.e. biexcitons with no kinetic energy) we would detect the PL emission energy $E_\gamma$ at the bright exciton energy reduced by the binding energy of the biexciton.
 In our case where a hot biexciton gas is assumed (i.e. high kinetic energy of the biexciton gas) $E_\gamma$ is further reduced by the kinetic energy left to the dark exciton.
-The spectral asymmetry can thus be written as a convolution between a classical excitonic line represented by a Gaussian $g(E)$ and a Heaviside function $\Theta(E_\gamma-E)$ which reflects the low-energy broadening by the temperature $T$ \cite{park_imaging_2021,zipfel_electron_2022}:
+The spectral asymmetry can thus be written as a convolution between a classical excitonic line represented by a Gaussian $g(E)$, a Heaviside function $\Theta(E_\gamma-E)$, and an exponential function which reflects the low-energy broadening by the temperature $T$ \cite{park_imaging_2021,zipfel_electron_2022}:

-where $M_{X_B}$ and $M_{X_D}$ are the bright and dark exciton masses, $E_\gamma$ is the PL peak position of the biexciton, and $k_B$ is Boltzmann's constant.
-The ratio $M_{X_D}/M_{X_B}$ reflects the mass ratio between the particle promoted at higher kinetic energy and the particle that disappears during the process ; we consider this ratio being equal to 1.18 \cite{kormanyos_k_2015,kapuscinski_rydberg_2021}.
+where $M_{X_0}$ and $M_{X_D}$ are the bright and dark exciton masses, $E_\gamma$ is the PL peak position of the biexciton, and $k_B$ is Boltzmann's constant.
+The ratio $M_{X_D}/M_{X_0}$ reflects the mass ratio between the particle promoted at higher kinetic energy and the particle that disappears during the process ; we consider this ratio being equal to 1.18 \cite{kormanyos_k_2015,kapuscinski_rydberg_2021}.
 The coefficient $\alpha$, which does not depend on the temperature (i.e. constant over the excitation power), is linked to the oscillator strength \cite{esser_photoluminescence_2000,zipfel_electron_2022}.
-The temperature of the biexciton gas $T$ as well the energy $E_\gamma$ are extracted from the above expressions and we will discuss their spatial and temporal variations in the following.
+The temperature of the biexciton gas $T$ is extracted from the above expressions and we will discuss its spatial and temporal variations in the following.